eniuz/gatling/src/site/sphinx/general_information/contributing.rst

 5. On Github, go to your branch and create a *Pull Request*
 6. We will answer as soon as we can

-.. todo:: Fix cross-doc links when done

 .. note::
-  Please be aware that you can not provide code for gatling-highcharts due to [license restrictions](License).
+  Please be aware that you can not provide code for gatling-highcharts due to :ref:`license restrictions <license>`.

 .. _support: